Introduction to Variations

 You can also allow Craftybase to create new variations automatically for any variations that don't yet exist: for both the manufacture and order form, selecting a combination of attributes that are not configured as a variation will automatically create a new variation for you - this can be a more time efficient way of creating your variations as you'll be creating them as you make or sell them rather than all in one go.
 One disadvantage of this approach is that you won't be able to configure a recipe at the same time, so you'll still need to add this manually at a later stage.

-The way variations are used can differ between product to product.
-You may find that some of your products use more attributes than this, and others that may not need variations at all - it is best to assess your products individually to see if they benefit from being structured as variations rather than applying the same structure to all.
+The way variations are used can differ from product to product.
+You may find that some of your products use more attributes than this, and others may not need variations at all - it is best to assess your products individually to see if they benefit from being structured as variations rather than applying the same structure to all.

 Have some questions?

-If you have any additional questions, please get in touch and we'll be happy to give you a hand.
+If you have any additional questions, please get in touch, and we'll be happy to help.